top of page

 • Gambling

-• Overusing or relying on substance use like coffee, soda, fat, nicotine or alcohol
+• Overusing or dependency on (often addictive) substances like coffee, soda, sugar, fat, nicotine or alcohol

 None of these behaviors are necessarily bad or wrong, they just might not be the healthiest or most sustainable ways to reach your goals.
-Once we achieve what we want, dopamine drops off, resetting to get ready for the next thing.
+This is because once we achieve what we want, dopamine drops off, resetting to get ready for the next thing.
 You'll always be chasing happiness with dopamine activities, so its important to learn how to focus on finding pleasure in the journey, not the destination.

 • Meditation and breathwork